Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ## Testing
-I have tested this game in Google Chrome, Mozilla Firefox, Safari and Microsoft Edge, as well as on my Apple iPhone SE and Huawei tablet(android.)
+I have tested this game in Google Chrome, Mozilla Firefox, Safari and Microsoft Edge, as well as on my Apple iPhone SE and Huawei tablet (android.)

 ### Bugs
-•	When you click on the icon within the button the Your Choice does not display the user choice of rock, paper or scissors which moves the image and heading below upwards.
+•	When you clicked on the icon within the button the Your Choice did not display the user choice of rock, paper or scissors which moved the image and heading below upwards.

-After some research I found the fix on stack overflow to use event.currentTarget.id instead of event.target.id. https://stackoverflow.com/questions/22962386/click-event-on-button-is-sending-an-icon-as-the-target
+After some research I found the fix on stack overflow to use event.currentTarget.id instead of event.target.id.

+https://stackoverflow.com/questions/22962386/click-event-on-button-is-sending-an-icon-as-the-target

 ### Validator Testing
 •	W3C Markup Validation

 ![html validator](https://user-images.githubusercontent.com/85178695/132874768-b34e1db7-69ad-4797-833e-b9e1788a1eaf.png)

 •	W3C CSS Validation

 ![css validator](https://user-images.githubusercontent.com/85178695/132874745-19e73b9b-bd1f-4267-8d1c-700355090458.png)

 •	JS Hint

 ![js validator](https://user-images.githubusercontent.com/85178695/132874816-b5782342-015b-4497-9f68-cababc70fd50.png)

 •	Lighthouse

 ![lighthouse results](https://user-images.githubusercontent.com/85178695/132874848-6d7610a3-f0fb-4cbf-a15e-5a871c14e073.png)